amboxer21/rts5229/README.md

 # rts5229
-Patched rts5229 driver for Linux kernel 5+
+This is a patched version of the rts5229 driver for Linux kernel 5+.

+just run make && make install

+built on gentoo